UC Public Art

 Created for the University of Cincinnati CARE building, Alice Aycock brings science and art together to represent the fury of intellectual activity that takes place within the walls of the building.
 In hopes of breaking down the dualities between the two disciplines, the sculpture represents chaos through its contradiction to traditional grid systems of intersecting lines.
 The metal strips build up in a chaos that simultaneously reflects the order that can be found within the building and the consistent movement forward.

-An Ethical Life by Sandra Gross and Leah Busch, 2016, Glass and Steel
+by Sandra Gross and Leah Busch, 2016, glass and steel

 Created to honor Dr. John Hutton Sr., Sandra Gross and Leah Busch of Brazee Studios created this piece to honor Hutton’s lifelong work in ethics and medicine leading to his outstanding contributions to the University of Cincinnati.